andreapollastri/cipi/README.md

 # THE LTS AND COMPLETE VERSION WILL BE REALESE SOON, IN THE MEANWHILE I NEED YOUR FEEDBACK
 # DOCUMENTATION AND NEW WEBSITE WILL BE PUBBLISH IN THE NEXT DAYS

+## First access is administrator / 12345678 (then you can change your credentials into Settings Area)

 ## What's New?
 - Moved to Laravel 8
 - PHP 8 Support